 What are some other ways that we can create the right kind of culture?

-David and Annie are serving the Lord in the US, South America, and beyond.
+David and Annie are serving the Lord in the US, India, South America, and beyond.
 They are training leaders and helping build great local churches.
 Would you consider joining their support team?
 Together we can have such an impact.
 Just click here to get involved.
 Thanks so much!